Last updated on August 27th, 2023

 16. Go on one of the best free walking tours

 You’ll keep hearing Real City Tours splashed about when in Medellin.
 It’s undeniably the most popular tour and with good reason.
-The guides are incredibly knowledgeable, friendly, the tour is conducted in English and it crams in a lot of history and sights within 3 and a half hours.
-Booking is absolutely required and the meeting point is either at Poblado station or Alpujarra station.
+The guides are incredibly knowledgeable and friendly and the tour is conducted in English and it crams in a lot of history and sights within three and a half hours.
+Booking ahead is absolutely required and there are various meeting points.

 Places to stay in Medellin

-Five Star: Café Hotel by Lars, Diez Hotel Categoría Colombia, The Click Clack Hotel Medellin, Hotel Dann Carlton Belfort Medellin, Hotel Dann Carlton Medellin, Sites Hotel, Novotel Medellín El Tesoro, NH Collection Medellin Royal, Medellin Marriott Hotel, Hotel Intercontinental Medellín, Hotel Poblado Plaza, Hotel San Fernando Plaza, Hotel du Parc Royal.
+Five Star: Café Hotel Medellin, Diez Hotel Categoría Colombia, The Click Clack Hotel Medellin, Hotel Dann Carlton Belfort Medellin, Hotel Dann Carlton Medellin, Sites Hotel, Novotel Medellín El Tesoro, NH Collection Medellin Royal, Medellin Marriott Hotel, Hotel Intercontinental Medellín, Hotel Poblado Plaza, Hotel San Fernando Plaza, Hotel du Parc.